ephes/django_async/article.md

 Why does this work?
 Doesn't the GIL prevent us from doing things in parallel?
-Yes, but the GIL is automatically released when a thread blocks on I/O. So this doesn't speed up the code we have written, but it's running more efficently because we spend less time sitting around doing nothing.
+Yes, but the GIL is automatically released when a thread blocks on I/O. So this doesn't speed up the code we have written, but it's running more efficiently because we spend less time sitting around doing nothing.

 ### Async